 In 2010-2013 she was a participant, animator and instructor in a dance theatre workshops, directed to the youth, in terms of PaT program (Prevention and Theatre).
 Since 2014 she works with blind and visually impaired people, studying methods of working with the body in the context of this type of disability, as part of projects and performances: 'Art-Impulses', 'Vidomi' and 'Darkness'.
 Since 2016 she is directing outdoor performances 'You live in a city of revolution!', organized annually as part of celebrations of the anniversary of Lodz Uprising - Revolution of 1905.
 In 2017 she coordinated the volunteer groups during Perspektywy Theatre Festival.
 In 2017 together with Tomasz Rodowicz, she worked on the script and direction of the performance 'IN-NI', created in terms of the 40th Theater Meetings in Lodz.
 She also collaborated with: Pinocchio Theatre in Lodz, Nowy Theatre in Lodz, Piccolo Theatre, Górna Culture Centre, Kijo Dance Theatre, Centre of Culture and Art in Skierniewice.

-Curator, theater producer, culture animator, international projects creator, director and coordinator.
+Ola Shaya - curator, theater producer, culture animator, international projects creator, director and coordinator.
 A graduate of Cultural Studies at the University of Wrocław and Postgraduate Studies in Cultural Marketing at the University of Warsaw (in cooperation with National Cultural Centre).
 Scholarship holder of the Federation of the Scottish Theatre (2014/2015) and of the Polish Ministry of Culture and National Heritage (2015).
-Creator and Artistic Director of the Picture-Book Festival for Children "Dot + Dash" in Łódź (Poland) and the Festival of Polish Art for Children "Kite and Trumpet" in Edinburgh (Scottland).
+Creator and Artistic Director of the Picture-Book Festival for Children "Dot + Dash" in Lodz (Poland) and the Festival of Polish Art for Children "Kite and Trumpet" in Edinburgh (Scotland) and Lodz (Poland).

-A lover of surrealism, ghosts and blue rabbits.
+A lover of surrealism, ghosts, blue rabbits and pink mice.
 Her life motto is "Hey adventure, adventure!

 Actor, singer, performer, educator, cultural animator, theater teacher and pedagogue, leader of young theatre groups.
 Constantly cooperates with CHOREA Theatre, Association of Own Initiatives 'Inspirations', Association "This Way."
 Multiple laureate of awards form the Starost and the President of Puławy.
 In 2017 he was awarded for his work in the field of culture by the Marshal of the Lublin Province.
 Constantly cooperates with the Community Self-Help Center and the Special Educational and Social Center in Puławy.